LyricLy/cg-site/info.md

 If you win! and get to pick a new challenge, the best-loved ones are usually very simple.
 It's never supposed to be difficult to solve the task, because the fun of the game is in writing a program that expresses your individuality without seeming like it expresses your individuality.
 Challenges usually allow any language, but you can restrict the selection as long as you include Python and a few other common languages.

 ### Who's who?
-Most of the chatter around the round is in the `#event-discussion` channel.
+Most of the chatter around the round is in the `#cg-discussion` channel.
 If you're new, don't worry, we don't bite.

 You'll never know for sure who wrote which entry until the guessing phase is over, but if you look through past rounds you'll probably get some sense of what the regulars write.
 Check the [stats page](/stats/) to sort by rounds played, or to skim all the entries someone has submitted.